jeftegoes/AwsOverview/Compute/AWS Lambda.md

 ## 12.5.
 Lambda Event Mapper Scaling

-- **Kinesis Data Streams & DynamoDB Streams:**
+- **Kinesis Data Streams & DynamoDB Streams**
-  - One Lambda invocation per stream shard
+  - One Lambda invocation per stream shard.
-  - If you use parallelization, up to 10 batches processed per shard simultaneously
+  - If you use parallelization, up to 10 batches processed per shard simultaneously.
-- **SQS Standard:**
+- **SQS Standard**
-  - Lambda adds 60 more instances per minute to scale up
+  - Lambda adds 60 more instances per minute to scale up.
-  - Up to 1000 batches of messages processed simultaneously
+  - Up to 1000 batches of messages processed simultaneously.
-- **SQS FIFO:**
+- **SQS FIFO**
-  - Messages with the same GroupID will be processed in order
+  - Messages with the same GroupID will be processed in order.
-  - The Lambda function scales to the number of active message groups
+  - The Lambda function scales to the number of active message groups.

 # 13. Event and Context Objects